christianlombo/Human-Action-Recognition-model-comparison/README.md

 ## Project Overview
 With the rise of wearable technology (smartwatches, fitness trackers), identifying human activity from raw sensor data is a critical problem in Digital Health.
 This project builds a system that takes smartphone accelerometer data (X, Y, Z movement) and classifies the user's action into one of six categories: **Walking, Walking Upstairs, Walking Downstairs, Sitting, Standing, or Laying.**

-Unlike standard implementation projects, this repository focuses on an Algorithm Showdown: benchmarking a Classical Machine Learning model (Support Vector Machine) against a Deep Learning model (Multi-Layer Perceptron) to determine which architecture handles high-dimensional sensor data better.
+This project focuses on showing the comparison between a Classical Machine Learning model (Support Vector Machine) against a Deep Learning model (Multi-Layer Perceptron) to determine which architecture handles high-dimensional sensor data better.

 ---